 If your iPhone got stuck on the Apple logo after you used iTunes to update, restore, or transfer data to your iPhone, you’ll need to temporarily disable the software that caused the problem before you continue.
 To learn more about problems that can occur between iTunes and other software, check out Apple’s article about how to resolve issues between iTunes and third-party security software.
 The problem typically occurs on PCs, but data transfer issues can occur on Macs as well.

 3. Check Your USB Cable and USB Port

 Defective USB cables and USB ports on PCs and Macs can interfere with the data transfer process and corrupt your iPhone’s software.
 If you’ve had problems in the past, try a different cable or connect your iPhone to a different USB port.
 If you can’t figure out what’s wrong with your PC, sometimes it’s easier to use a friend’s computer when you need to restore your iPhone.

-Before we continue, it’s important to have a backup of your iPhone in iCloud or iTunes, because if you don’t, you won’t be able to retrieve your data.
+Before we continue, it’s important to have a backup of your iPhone in iCloud, iTunes, or Finder.
+If you don’t, you won’t be able to retrieve your data.
 I prefer to use iCloud to back up my iPhone, especially because I’ve learned how to back up my iPhone to iCloud without paying for extra storage.
 If you’re interested, check out my article about what to do when your iCloud storage is full.

 5. DFU Restore Your iPhone